Dr Ruth Abbott, St John's

 Biographical Information

-I am an Associate Professor in the English Faculty, and a Fellow and Director of Studies at St John's College.
-I have held fellowships at Cornell University, the University of Oxford, the Centre for Research in the Arts, Social Sciences, and Humanities (Cambridge), the Harvard University Institute for Renaissance Studies (Villa I Tatti, Florence), the Huntington Library (California), and the Beinecke Library (Yale University).
+I'm a University Associate Professor in the English Faculty, and a Fellow and Director of Studies at St John's College.
+I've held fellowships at Cornell University, the University of Oxford, the Centre for Research in the Arts, Social Sciences, and Humanities (Cambridge), the Harvard University Institute for Renaissance Studies (Villa I Tatti, Florence), the Huntington Library (California), and the Beinecke Library (Yale University).

 Research Interests

-My research and teaching focus on textual scholarship and 18th- and 19th-century manuscripts, chiefly notebooks and the history of note-taking, with an emphasis on compositional practices, reading practices (including prosody and reading aloud), research practices, the history of scholarship, the organisation of knowledge, and the history of institutions such as libraries, universities, and museums.
-I am editor, with Michael Rossington, of The Poems of Wordsworth for the Longman Annotated English Poets series (Routledge).
-I am also editor of the Cambridge Digital Library collection Thomas Gray Manuscripts, which presents digital editions of Cambridge manuscripts relating to Thomas Gray: https://cudl.lib.cam.ac.uk/collections/thomasgray
+My research and teaching focus on textual scholarship and 18th- and 19th-century manuscripts, chiefly notebooks and the history of note-taking, with an emphasis on compositional practices, reading practices, the history of scholarship, the organisation of knowledge, and the history of institutions such as libraries, universities, and museums.

 Areas of Graduate Supervision

-I have supervised graduate research on topics including antiquarianism, book history, empire, historiography, the history of reading, the history of universities, iconography, literary composition, manuscript studies, medicine, philosophies of language, poetics, textual scholarship, and the Victorian bible, and on authors including Thomas Gray, Anna Barbauld, the Brontës, William Wordsworth, Samuel Taylor Coleridge, John Clare, Charles Dickens, George Eliot, Thomas Hardy, Samuel Butler, and Virginia Woolf.
-I would be glad to hear from potential graduate students wishing to work with me on any project relating to textual scholarship and/or 18th or 19th century topics.
+I've supervised graduate research on topics including anecdotes, annotation, antiquarianism, aphorism, book history, empire, entomology, form, historiography, the history of reading, the history of universities, iconography, literary composition, literature and visual art, manuscript studies, literature and medicine, philosophies of language, poetics, textual scholarship, Victorian periodicals, and the Victorian bible, and on authors including Thomas Gray, Anna Barbauld, the Brontës, William Wordsworth, Samuel Taylor Coleridge, John Clare, Charles Dickens, George Eliot, Thomas Hardy, Samuel Butler, and Virginia Woolf.
+I'm happy to supervise graduate students on any project relating to textual scholarship, including scholarly and digital editing, and/or 18th- or 19th-century topics.

 Selected Publications